gallenc/solent2Public/workup/experimental/session3/shoppingcart/webApplicationExercise2/README.md

 (You must make sure you have stopped any maven started tomcat before you do this.)

 You will be able to see the application at http://localhost:8080/webApplicationExercise/

+## Task 3 Complete the methods which need completed in the application

+The application is not complete and you should complete the methods which are not yet implemented.

+1. See if you can remove an item from the shopping cart - at the moment this throws a notImplemented exception in one of the classes.

+2. See if you can calculate and display the total of all items in the shopping cart

+3. See if you can work out how to change the quantities of each item and calculate a total (needs a little thought);